exakat/php-dictionary/dictionary/spl.ini.rst

 The Standard PHP Library (SPL) is a collection of interfaces and classes that are meant to solve common problems.

-SPL offers features, functions, classes and interfaces in many different fields : iterators, data structures, files, exceptions, and observers.
+SPL offers features, functions, classes and interfaces in many different fields: iterators, data structures, files, exceptions, and observers.

 One of the most famous SPL features is the function spl_autoload_register(), which register an autoload handler.